bitdriftlabs/capture-sdk/examples/README.md

 Setup the environment, open Android Studio.

+Pre-requisite (Optional)
+- In order for the linker to work macOS Sequoia and above, gradle cargo build has been pinned to `python@3.12` so you need to have it installed:
+`brew install python@3.12`

 1. Select `Open...` and select folder `/capture-sdk/platform/jvm`.
 This should automatically kick off the Gradle sync process.

     - If you get an `NDK not installed` error: